Another Keep-It-Real Moment.

 “No, man.
 I’m not.
 But, either way, this really isn’t that kind of place.
-There are definitely places like that in this city, and that’s cool, but this isn’t one of them.
+There are definitely places like that in this city, and that’s cool — I’m not trying to judge anyone or anything.
+But this place isn’t one of them.
 It just really isn’t.
-Now, excuse me.”
+Now, if you would please excuse me.”

 I walk past him, out of the locker room and over to the main reception desk.
 The kind lady there hears out my story and apologizes profusely for the awkward inconvenience.

 “I mean, I get it,” I tell her.
 “It’s not your fault.”

 She waves me off.
 She says she’ll kick Morpheus out and assures me that the spa will accept my Groupon at a later date.
 I tell her how that’s really cool of her, how I really appreciate it.
 Then I turn and head out the door, ready to put this whole weird experience behind me.